 How to get your driving licence in Singapore

 Got a valid overseas driving licence?
 You can drive in Singapore for up to 12 months before you need to convert your licence.
-If you become a PR, you will need to convert your licence immediately.
+If you become a Permanent Resident (PR), however, you will need to convert your licence immediately.
 If your licence is not in English, you must have an International Driving Permit in addition to your licence.

 To convert to a Singapore licence, you need to pass the Basic Theory Test (BTT); this involves learning local traffic rules.
+(Head to sgdriving.net for details.)
 Your application must be made in person at a driving test centre.
-Note that current restrictions require you to make an e-Appointment before visiting a particular centre.
-(This may change; check the individual websites for details.)

 - Singapore Safety Driving Centre: 3 Ang Mio Kio Street 62